Usage of self-tests for HIV and STIs among the general population and sexual risk groups in Amsterdam, the Netherlands

 Type of assistance

-Mixed: General population and key population: sexual transmitted infection clinic visitors and men who have sex with men
+Mixed: Sexual transmitted infection clinic visitors and men who have sex with men

 Values and preferences